 2009: “the Ogden memo” in 2009, instructed all U.S. Attorneys to make federal prosecution of marijuana possession a low priority; especially for people complying with a state’s medical marijuana law.

 By 2012 in Colorado’s November 2012 general election, marijuana legalization got more votes than the winning Presidential candidate, Barack Obama.
 Clearly, legalization transcended partisan politics and politicians took note.

-2013: “The Cole memo” in 2013, suggested that federal prosecutors rely on the states to enforce state law except “marijuana-related conduct” within one of eight limited federal “enforcement priorities.”
+2013: “The Cole memo” in 2013, suggested federal prosecutors rely on the states to enforce state law.
+But it excepted “marijuana-related conduct” within one of eight limited federal “enforcement priorities.”

 The memos identified Controlled Substance Act enforcement priorities.
 They encouraged federal prosecutors to avoid enforcing federal drug laws against “seriously ill individuals” using marijuana consistent with state laws.

-These administrative directives encourage federal comity to the states, and non-enforcement of federal marijuana laws against people legally authorized under state law.
+These administrative directives encourage federal comity to the states; and non-enforcement of federal marijuana laws against people abiding by state law.

 2014, The Rebirth of Federal Legal Hemp – Baby Steps

 Federalism returns – the statutory era

 2014 “Farm Bill,” the Agricultural Act of 2014, 7 U.S.C. § 5940: While legal experts insist CBD is already legal under the 2014 Farm Bill, some government agencies claimed the contrary.